Appmilla/identity-server-user-registration-template/README.md

 Example clients can be found in this repo:- https://github.com/Appmilla/identity-server-user-registration-example

+This is built using .Net 6.0, I've tested this using Visual Studio 2022 on Windows and Rider EAP on MacOS https://www.jetbrains.com/rider/nextversion/

 To install the template from the nuget package:- dotnet new --install Appmilla.IdentityUserReg::1.0.0